EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 protection either
 Still work to be done on both fronts

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-117/155

 Some Examples of Other Privacy Issues

 Sensitive value distributions

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)

-119/155

 Sensitive value distributions
 • Individual tuples are not sensitive